 Sanctuary’s average speed-over-ground is 7.3 knots, or 8.4 SttM.
 We travel on average between 50 – 70 miles per day, so 8 – 10 hours.
 Some people prefer less.
 On average, the travel time required for Sanctuary to transit between Pasadena, MD, and Punta Gorda, FL, is 20 travel days.
 Add to that some rest days and weather delays for an average elapsed calendar time of 25 – 28 days.

 Sanctuary is a diesel fueled boat with a cruising range of 500-600 statute miles or better.
 The best-price fuel stops in recent years have been:

 - Top Rack Marina, Elizabeth River, Norfolk;

 - sometimes one of the marinas in Swansboro, NC;

 - New River Marina, New River Inlet, NC;

-- Myrtle Beach Yacht Club and Osprey Marina, both in Northern SC; and,
+- Myrtle Beach Yacht Club and Osprey Marina, both in Northern SC;

-- Ocean Petroleum, East River, Brunswick, GA.
+- Brunswick Landing Marina, East River, Brunswick, GA.